 Back to top

 Pain is the most common symptom of bone cancer.
-However, symptoms may vary depending on the location and size of the cancer.
+However, symptoms may vary depending on the position of the cancer in the body and its size.
 Tumours that occur in or near joints may cause swelling or tenderness in the affected area.

 Primary bone cancer is sometimes discovered when a bone that has been weakened by cancer breaks after a minor fall or accident.

 These symptoms can be caused by many things other than cancer.
-However, any persistent bone pain, particularly at night, should be checked by your doctor.
+However, any persistent bone pain, particularly if it occurs at night, or any swelling, should be checked by your doctor.

 How osteosarcoma is diagnosed